 The Board of Directors has established a Compensation and Stock Option Committee (Compensation Committee) for the purpose of reviewing and recommending salary, bonus and other benefits for executive officers and directors of the Company.
 The Compensation Committee is responsible for administering the Company's 2010 Stock Option and Incentive Plan and the 2017 Stock Option and Incentive Plan.
-The Compensation Committee's current members are Ms. Basse, Mr. Cunningham and Mr. Rothschild, each of whom are independent directors.
+The Compensation Committee's current members are Ms. Basse, Mr. Cunningham and Mr. Rosgen, each of whom are independent directors.
 Mr. Cunningham serves as Chair of the Compensation Committee.
-The Compensation Committee held nine meetings during the year ended December 31, 2020.
+The Compensation Committee held seven meetings and took action by unanimous written consent once during the year ended December 31, 2021.
 The Compensation Committee does not have a charter but instead operates within the authority provided by the Company's By-laws and authorizing resolutions adopted by the board.
 Its recommendations on executive and director compensation are subject to review and final approval by the Board of Directors, a majority of whose members are independent directors.
 The Company's President and CEO provides the Compensation Committee with recommendations relevant to a determination of executive and director compensation, but neither he nor Ms. Brockmann participates in votes of the Compensation Committee or the board in this regard.
 In recent years, the Compensation Committee has not retained or relied upon outside consultants to assist in its determination of executive or director compensation but does consider available compensation data.
+During the end of 2021 and beginning of 2022, the Compensation Committee did consider certain information provided by a consultant.

 The Board of Directors has established a Nominating Committee for the purpose of recommending to the full board the number of directors to serve on the board, criteria for board membership and nominees for election to the board.
 In doing so, the Nominating Committee considers the integrity and relevant business experience of each nominee.
 All nominees included on this year's proxy card were recommended by the Nominating Committee and then approved by a vote of the board.
 The Nominating Committee values diversity, believing that the Company benefits from decision making that includes a range of opinions, points of view and experience.
 For instance, the Nominating Committee would not want a board comprised only of directors having principally financial expertise or only of directors whose principal experience is in the dairy and beef industries.
 Likewise, the Nominating Committee believes that a board consisting of all men or all women would not be as strong as a gender-diverse board.
 While there is always room for improvement, the Nominating Committee believes that it has made substantial progress towards achieving these board diversity goals.
-The Committee's current members are Mr. Cunningham and Mr. Wainman, both of whom are independent directors.
+The Committee's current members are Ms. Basse, Mr. Cunningham and Mr. Wainman, each of whom are independent directors.
 Mr. Cunningham serves as Chair of the Nominating Committee.
-The Nominating Committee held one meeting during the year ended December 31, 2020.
+The Nominating Committee held one meeting during the year ended December

+31, 2021.
 Provisions for stockholders to nominate candidates for election as directors are described above under the caption, "STOCKHOLDER PROPOSALS, DIRECTOR NOMINATIONS AND COMMUNICATIONS".
 Upon recommendation of the Nominating Committee, the Board of Directors adopted a charter for the Nominating Committee in December 2012.
 This charter sets forth the policy to be utilized by the Nominating Committee in considering nominees identified by management to serve as directors for the Company.
 The Charter of the Nominating Committee has been posted to the Company's web-site (http://immucell.com/wp-content/uploads/2019/04/Nominating-Committee-Charter.pdf).
 The Nominating Committee applies the same evaluation standards in considering nominees for director recommended by stockholders.